 }

-is compatible with its base user model, and if so then register it with schwifty instead of the base model.
-Schwifty.assertCompatible(ModelA, ModelB)
+};Now all the user plugin has to do is ensure that options.User is compatible with its base user model, and if so then register it with schwifty instead of the base model.
+Schwifty.assertCompatible(ModelA, ModelB) is a utility provided by schwifty to ensure basic compatibility of two models: one model extends the other, they have the same name, and the same tableName.

 exports.plugin = {